sous-chefs/logrotate/documentation/logrotate_global.md

 [Back to resource list](../README.md#resources)

-This resource can be used to drop off customized logrotate config files on a per application basis.
+This resource can be used to manage the global logrotate configuration file.

 The resource takes the following properties: